Rays vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 51 of the 75 games they were the moneyline favorite this season (68%).
+- The Rays have been chosen as underdogs in 12 games this year and have walked away with the win four times (33.3%) in those games.

-- Tampa Bay has gone 51-24 when playing as moneyline favorites with odds of -115 or shorter (68% winning percentage).
+- Tampa Bay has played as an underdog of +125 or more once this season and lost that game.

-- The Rays have an implied moneyline win probability of 53.5% in this matchup.
+- The Rays have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- Tampa Bay has had an over/under set by bookmakers 90 times, and have combined with opponents to go over the total in 51 of those games (51-35-4).
+- Tampa Bay and its opponents have gone over the total this season in 51 of its 91 opportunities.

-- The Rays have collected a 9-6-0 record ATS this season (covering 60% of the time).
+- The Rays have posted a record of 9-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!